What Is the Maximum Social Security Benefit I Can Receive?

 You probably know Social Security is based on your lifetime earnings, but there are limits to how much is taken out, and in turn, paid to you once you retire.
 Plus, if you wait until you’re 70 to retire, the maximum benefit you’re eligible for is higher.

-In short, the maximum level of earnings subject to Social Security tax is $137,700 for 2020 and $142,800 for 2021.
+In short, the maximum level of earnings subject to Social Security tax is $142,800 for 2021 (up from $137,700 for 2020).
 It typically increases every year to adjust for the cost of living.
-If you had earned the maximum amount for every year since you were 22, and you waited until 70 to retire, the maximum you could begin collecting in 2020 would be $3,790 a month, according to the Social Security Administration (SSA).
+If you had earned the maximum amount for every year since you were 22, and you waited until 70 to retire, the maximum you could begin collecting in 2021 would be $3,895 a month, according to the Social Security Administration (SSA).

 Since everyone’s calculation is different, there’s little value in these numbers unless you know some basics about Social Security.
 Here’s a quick primer on how it works.